 Lyon’s is located in Garlands Lane and is named after the School’s founder, John Lyon.
 It opened in 2010 as the first new House to be built at Harrow for over 100 years.
 Lyon's has purpose-built accommodation with large, light, airy rooms and welcoming open spaces, many of which have views of the School estate and the rest of London.
 In keeping with its House colour, Lyon’s is green at heart and makes full use of modern technology to limit its impact on the environment.

 Nick read Electronic Engineering and Computer Science at University College London.
 He first worked in retail management for two years and went on to complete a PGCE in Bath.
 He arrived at Harrow in 1995 to teach Design and Technology and was Resident Tutor in The Grove until 1998.
 Nick was also an officer in the CCF, where he was in charge of the Royal Marine section.
-His other roles have included Head of Academic ICT, Director of Harrow’s Summer School, Chairman of the Treasures Committee and House Master of Gayton.
+His other roles have included Head of Academic ICT, Director of Harrow’s Summer School, Chair of the Treasures Committee and House Master of Gayton.
 He has also worked with Harrovians on several charitable building projects, in Tanzania, Malawi and Swaziland.

 Nick has a keen interest in photography and, along with his wife Rachel, has been Harrow’s official photographer for many years.
 Rachel is a private music teacher and the daughter of a Harrow Master; by virtue of this fact, she is one of a handful of girls to have attended Harrow in the Sixth Form.
 Nick and Rachel have two children.